BobbyDinero/Img4N6/CONTRIBUTING.md

-# Contributing to Image Threat Scanner
+# Contributing to IMG🛡️4N6

-Thank you for your interest in contributing to the Image Threat Scanner project!
+Thank you for your interest in contributing to the IMG🛡️4N6 project!
 We welcome contributions from the community to help improve this security tool.

 ## 🚀 Getting Started